Reinforcement Learning for Durable Algorithmic Recourse: Motivating example

 Moreover, we introduce the concept of \emph{feature-modification difficulty}, a measure of how difficult it is to change a feature, to reflect real situations constraints.
 For example, to reach a predefined target score, a candidate might either: \begin{enumerate} \item Publish a first-author paper at a top-tier conference, or \item Improve English proficiency from B2 to C1 and increase their test score from 65\% to 85\%. \end{enumerate} While the second option requires more changes, it may be more preferred, as the first option requires resources that the student may not have, and entails a high level of uncertainty.
 Since precise difficulty ratios are rarely known in advance, we propose estimating them by observing candidate behavior over time.

-Finally, recommendations must consider long implementation times, and reapplication delays.
-Following \citet{venkatasubramanian2020philosophical}, we argue that recourse should either be permanent or come with an explicit expiration.
-We adopt the latter and associate each recommendation with a \emph{validity horizon} $T$, during which the recommendation ensures acceptance.
+Finally, recommendations must consider long implementation times and reapplication delays.
+Following \citet{venkatasubramanian2020philosophical}, we argue that recourse should either be permanent or come with an explicit expiration date.
+Offering candidates recommendations that are only valid for a single time step risks creating a false sense of agency, since they may have no realistic way to implement the required changes within that interval.
+We adopt the latter option and associate each recommendation with a \emph{validity horizon} $T$, during which the recommendation ensures acceptance.
 This allows candidates to plan longer-term changes with confidence that their efforts will remain relevant.

+In real deployments, practitioners could select $T$ by combining domain knowledge with empirical evidence.
+Domain expertise can help estimate the typical time required for individuals to implement meaningful changes to key features, allowing stakeholders to choose a horizon that balances recommendation validity with practical feasibility.
+Additionally, if historical data were available on applicants who received recommendations and later reapplied, one could empirically estimate the distribution of reapplication intervals or the time needed to implement specific changes.

+We note that although the responsibility to ensure longer durability may not be as strong as the responsibility to ensure validity (since the latter corresponds more directly to breaking a promise), both are tied to user trust and to the system’s broader accountability.
+Failures on either front can lead candidates to disregard the recommendations altogether, ultimately rendering the recourse system ineffective.